I Guess I Just Feel Like

 "I Guess I Just Feel Like" is a 2019 song by John Mayer.
-It was first played at the iHeartRadio Theater in October 2018; later, it was released as a single on February 22, 2019 After more than 2 years, in July 2021, the song was included on the album Sob Rock.
+It was first played at the iHeartRadio Theater in October 2018, and released as a single on February 22, 2019.
+After more than 2 years, in July 2021, the song was included on the album Sob Rock.

-The track finds a gloomy Mayer brooding about the state of the world and his own flaws, and marks a return to the artist's blues roots, with a country music vibe.
-Despite Mayer saying "there's nothing hit like" about the song, "I Guess I Just Feel Like" was a successful single, reaching #6 on the Billboard Hot Rock & Alternative Songs, #22 on the Billboard Adult Alternative Airplay, and #28 on the Billboard Adult Pop Airplay, while reaching instead a more modest #94 on the Billboard Hot 100.
+The track finds Mayer discussing the state of the world and his own flaws, and marks a return to the artist's blues roots, with a country music vibe.
+Despite Mayer saying "there's nothing hit like" about the song, "I Guess I Just Feel Like" was a successful single, reaching number 6 on the Billboard Hot Rock & Alternative Songs, number 22 on the Billboard Adult Alternative Airplay, and number 28 on the Billboard Adult Pop Airplay, while reaching instead a more modest number 94 on the Billboard Hot 100.
 The song is also the second most-streamed song from its album, behind the lead single "New Light".